StacyCash/blog-posts/azure/blazor-static-app/deploying-static-blazor-apps-github.md

 ## Making Our Application

-The first thing that we need is an account to
+Before we can create our Azure Static Web Application we need a Blazor application to deploy into it.

 ### Making the Client